mehha/minusadam/wp-content/plugins/cryptx/readme.txt

 = How does CryptX protect my email addresses? =

-CryptX uses various methods to hide email addresses from spam bots while keeping them functional for visitors.
+CryptX uses various methods to hide email addresses from spambots while keeping them functional for visitors.
 Methods include JavaScript encryption, Unicode conversion, and replacing emails with images or custom text.

 = Will this affect my website's performance? =